bhavesh149/adb-dashboard/README.md

 - Create an issue in the repository
 - Check the [documentation](README.md)
 - Review the component examples in `/components`
+- Study the AI development workflow above for insights

 ---

-**Built with ❤️ using Next.js 15, React 19, and modern web technologies.**
+**Built with ❤️ using 91% AI assistance - Next.js 15, React 19, and cutting-edge AI development tools.**